 Once you spend some time with the Cleave keyboard, some of the new key placements become almost second nature.
-It did feel much more comfortable hitting enter with my thumb or delete with my finger.
+It does feel much more comfortable hitting [Enter] with my thumb or [Delete] with my index finger.

-Given enough time, I’m positive this keyboard will eventually become almost as easy to use as a standard or split ergonomic keyboard.
+Given enough time, I’m positive this keyboard will eventually become almost as easy to use as conventional or other split ergonomic keyboards.

 The time it takes to adjust to a better typing position by using our Cleave keyboard depends on your current typing speed:

-- If you are a moderate typist 10-50 wpm, you will fully adjust within 3-5 days.
+- If you are a moderate typist at 10-50 wpm, you will fully adjust within 3-5 days.

-- If you are a fast typist 50-90 wpm, you will fully adjust within 2-3 weeks.
+- If you are a fast typist at 50-90 wpm, you will fully adjust within 2-3 weeks.

-- If you are a very fast typist with over 100 wpm, you will fully adjust within 1-2 months.
+- If you are a very fast typist at over 100 wpm, you will fully adjust within 1-2 months.

 A not so “Huge learning curve” of 2-3 weeks for most users to adjust to a better layout, and 2-3 days for those who have previously used ergonomic keyboards.

-This was a tough keyboard to review, primarily because it is a pretty big disembarkment from the “tried and true” keyboard design we’re all used to.
+This was an interesting keyboard to review, primarily because it is a pretty big disembarkment from the “tried and true” conventional keyboard design we’re all used to.